 Can you take makeup on a plane?

 If you regularly travel with makeup in your carry on bag, this is an important question to answer.
-First, it’s best to look through your makeup and determine which items are liquid and which are not.
+First, it’s best to look through your cosmetics and determine which items are liquid and which are not.

 Any liquid toiletries or makeup will have to abide by the TSA liquid rule.
 This means that each makeup container must be 3.4 ounces (100ml) or smaller, and all containers must fit inside a one quart (one liter) clear zip top bag.

 The solid makeup is easy.
 Standard lipstick is allowed.
 Eyeliner pencils are permitted.
 You can bring makeup brushes on a plane.
 Powdered makeup is allowed but can get a little more complicated.
 Read on to see why.

 Can you bring powder makeup on a plane?